UFrameIT/UFrameIT/README.md

 ##### Build the JAR
 1. Open in Intellij the project with the UFrameIT Server.
-2. Navigate in Intellij to: Build -> Build Artifacts -> SelectYourArtifact
+2. Navigate in Intellij to: Build -> Build Artifacts -> SelectYourArtifact -> Build

 *  [General to_JAR-file Tutorial](https://riptutorial.com/intellij-idea/example/16922/building-a--jar)